 Emergency Food Boxes (Food inside needs to be cooked)

-Mail pickup, by appointment and via non-contact safe hand-off (Must Sign a Waiver at DICP and Fill Out a Change of Address Form at the Post Office)
+Mail pickup, via safe hand-off (Must Sign a Waiver at DICP and Fill Out a Change of Address Form at the Post Office)

 Follow us on social media for the latest in resources and information around the city!

 Hunger Relief and Nutrition